owenlim225/pokemon-battle-overhaul-2.0/README.md

 ```

 ## Gameplay Flow
-- `Player Pokémon Selection`: Players choose their Pokémon from a list.
+- `Player Pokemon Selection`: Players choose their Pokemon from a list.

-- `Battle Preparation`: Players are prompted to select Pokémon for each battle.
+- `Battle Preparation`: Players are prompted to select Pokemon for each battle.

 - `Battle Execution`: The game processes battle results, applies fatigue, and health changes.